-Your cat’s favorite pastime is not plotting his next attack on the bird.
+Your cat’s favorite pastime is not plotting their next attack on the bird.
 Cats nap constantly and are exceptionally good at it.

 Often, prey escapes the grasp of their claws and teeth.
 Sleeping conserves energy so that the cat can chase down their dinner whenever dinner makes itself available.

-OK, so a house cat doesn’t hunt for meals — he gets them delivered in a pretty bowl from a can or a bag.
-However, the natural need to doze off and save energy will always be there.
+OK, so a house cat doesn’t hunt for meals — they get the meals delivered in a pretty bowl from a can or a bag.
+However, the natural need for a cat to doze off and save energy will always be there.